yamaoka-kitaguchi-lab/linux-repository-mirror/README.md

 ## How to use: configure your linux to fetch from the local mirror

-As of June 20th, 2020, following six linux mirrors are available - see [Mirroring details](https://github.com/yamaoka-kitaguchi-lab/linux-repository-mirror#mirroring-details) for further information.
+As of August 10th, 2020, following seven linux mirrors are available - see [Mirroring details](https://github.com/yamaoka-kitaguchi-lab/linux-repository-mirror#mirroring-details) for further information.

 ### ArchLinux